SS Laurentic (1908): Abandoning ship

 Despite the difficult conditions Laurentic's crew launched lifeboats and tried to row ashore, guided by Fanad Head Lighthouse.
 But the temperature dropped as low as -13 C, and many men in the lifeboats died of hypothermia before reaching the shore.
-Local fishing boats rescued the exhausted survivors.
+Local fishing boats rescued the exhausted and very cold survivors.

 About 45 minutes after the explosion Captain Norton, using an electric torch, searched the ship for survivors.
 He then boarded a lifeboat, and was the last to leave his ship.
 He stated:

 To the best of my knowledge, all the men got safely into the boats.
 The best of order prevailed after the explosion.
 The officers and men lived up to the best traditions of the navy...The deaths were all due to exposure, owing to the coldness of the night.
 My own boat was almost full of water when we were picked up by a trawler the next morning, but all the men in the boat survived.
 Another boat, picked up at 3 o'clock in the afternoon, contained five survivors and fifteen frozen bodies.
 They had been exposed to the bitter cold for over twenty hours.

 Another boat, found 20 hours after the sinking, contained 17 men dead from hypothermia.
 In total 354 men were killed and 121 survived: 12 officers and 109 ratings.
 The survivors were given a civic reception in the Guildhall, Derry, where each man was given a ten-shilling note and a packet of cigarettes.